ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/01_Setting-Up-Your-Project.md

-## Setting Up Your Project
+## Setting Up Our Project

 This is a new app, so let's start from scratch.

-create a folder where you want to keep your code and then create a new app called avocado.
+create a folder where you want to keep our code and then create a new app called avocado.

 ```bash
 expo init avocado